5x55 manifestation method — round 6

 You made it to the end of this page.
 That already tells me something about you — you're not here to play around.
 You actually want this.

-Round 5 starts May 8th and we are going in together.
+Round 6 starts June 8th and we are going in together.
 Before that day comes, get clear on what you're manifesting and why.
 Sit with it.
 Be honest with yourself about where you actually are and what you're truly ready to receive.

 And when you're ready to build your intention — tag me in the group.
 Tell me what's going on in your life, what you're working toward, and what's been standing in your way.
 I'll take it from there.
 That's what I'm here for.

 This community exists because none of us are doing this alone.
-I'll see you on May 8th.
+I'll see you on June 8th.
 Let's get to work.